Last Updated on by Adriaan Du Toit

 Pretty sweet to know exactly how your listings should look to beat competitors.

 This is where Jungle Scout just can’t compare.

-It might surprise you, but Viral Launch actually does product launches, too!
+It might surprise you, but Viral Launch offers you a tool that actually does product launches, too!

 Whenever you’re launching a new product, you’ve got to do a major brand giveaway to increase awareness.
 The more traffic you bring to your listings, the better.

-Instead of setting it up on your own and finding an audience, VL does it all for you.
+Instead of setting it up on your own and finding an audience, Viral Launch does it all for you.
 It facilitates your coupon strategy and puts you directly in front of their 350,000-customer strong audience of everyday buyers.